haozhe-an/SODAPOP/README.md

 ### Running the code
 Execute `demo.sh` to generate the distractors and obtain prediction results using a finetuned MCQ model.
-Note that we do not provide the model checkpoint in the supplementary submission to avoid exceedingly large files.
+Note that we do not provide the model checkpoint in the repository to avoid exceedingly large files.
 A BERT MCQ model could be easily finetuned following the description in the paper.
 The code in `process_distractor_results.py` evaluates the generated distractors.
 Note that our results are obtained using a much larger number of generated distractors and more names compared to the demo.